lmorchard/react-multiplatform/README.md

 [jsenv]: http://facebook.github.io/react-native/docs/javascript-environment.html#content

+### Random Observations

+* View is the new div

 ### Issues & Papercuts

 * React native live reload pulls away focus from editor & forces Chrome to the foreground on every save.

-* File watching and changes between Gulp and the React Native packager seem to be causing perpetual reciprocal live reloads.

 * Web APIs are mostly unavailable in React Native

-  * There are some polyfills for timers, network, geo, and flexbox
+  * There are polyfills for timers, network, geo, and flexbox

 * The web buildchain is producing a 3.1mb JS bundle - WTF?!